 The Rest of the PGA National Story

 Not bad for a piece of land that was once said to be in the middle of nowhere.
 Believe it or not, the idea for the Professional Golfers Association came about in New York City, where department store magnates back in 1916 thought it would be a good way to sell golf merchandise!
 And so the PGA was born, moved to Chicago, and by 1956 had been relocated to Dunedin, Florida near Tampa.
 But it wouldn't stay there.
 In 1962 it became apparent that the American hub of the golf business was going to be on Florida's east coast.
 Philanthropist and financier John D. MacArthur (who conceived and built the city of Palm Beach Gardens from his massive land holdings in the area) had heard the PGA was going to move, and to entice the burgeoning organization to Palm Beach Gardens, donated more than $2,000,000 to the relocation project.
 The PGA sold its Dunedin land.

-By 1965 the PGA’s new clubhouse was completed, and its move to Palm Beach Gardens was official.
-The PGA would reside on land owned by MacArthur through the 1970s, until it asked noted Palm Beach developer E. Llwyd Ecclestone to find the organization a new place to house its expanding offices and growing number of golf tournaments.
+By 1965 the PGA's new clubhouse was completed, and its move to Palm Beach Gardens was official.
+The PGA would reside on land owned by MacArthur through the 1970s, until it asked noted Palm Beach developer E. Llwyd Ecclestone, Jr. to find the organization a new place to house its expanding offices and growing number of golf tournaments.
 Ecclestone purchased 2,300 acres west of the Florida Turnpike for the project, acquiring it from – you guessed it — John D. MacArthur, adding golf residences and resort amenities to the mix.
-And now you know the rest of the story.
-And so the PGA found a permanent home.
+And so in 1981 PGA National was born, and the PGA found a permanent home.
 And now so can you!
 Call Frankel Realty Group today to become part of the PGA National community.
 Purchase a home for sale in PGA National, be part of PGA history, and then make your own story happen.